wasm-rs/async-executor/README.md

 `wasm-rs-async-executor` is expected to work on stable Rust, 1.49.0 and higher up.
 It *may* also work on earlier versions.
 This hasn't been tested yet.

+## Supported targets

+Currently, it's been only tested on `wasm32-unknown-unknown`, but excluding `cooperative` functionality, it may work on other wasm32 and non-wasm32 targets.
+Further testing is to be completed.

 ## Notes

 Please note that this library hasn't received much analysis in terms of safety